 If you see an error mentioning rate limits, you have exceeded Let’s Encrypt’s issuance limits.
 The main limits are 50 certificates per registered domain per week and 5 duplicate certificates per week.
 If you hit this limit:

-• Consolidate multiple domains into a single certificate using -d flags
+--stagingto your Certbot commands - Consolidate multiple domains into a single certificate using

 Mixed Content Warnings in Browser

-If your website shows a mixed content warning, some resources are still loading over HTTP instead of HTTPS.
-Check your browser’s developer console for details.
-Update all internal links, images, scripts, and stylesheets to use HTTPS or relative URLs.
+When your website shows a mixed content warning, it means some resources are still loading over HTTP instead of HTTPS.
+To identify the problematic resources, check your browser’s developer console for details.
+Then update all internal links, images, scripts, and stylesheets to use HTTPS or relative URLs.
 For WordPress sites, plugins like Really Simple SSL can help fix mixed content issues automatically.

 Test SSL Certificate Chain